Broken links will hurt the user experience and damage your ranking in search engines.

-In this article, you will learn how to easily check and fix broken links in WordPress in two different methods.
+This article will learn how to quickly check and fix broken links in WordPress in two different methods.

 Usually, when clicking on a broken link, the destination page displays a 404 error page or ‘this site can’t be reached’ message.

 There are many reasons for links to stop working and become broken, but here are the most common ones:

 Whatever the reason, the result is still the same, and you should regularly monitor and replace the broken links with working ones.

 This article will show you two ways to find and fix the broken links of your website.

 The first way will be by using a plugin, and the second way is by using an online tool.